beatriznegreiros/sediment-analyst/README.md

     $ git clone https://github.com/federicascolari8/Sediment-Analyst.git

-For runing the code in your computer, clone this repository and make sure to install the necessary parackages (chekout the ```requirements.txt``` file).
+For running the code in your computer, clone this repository and make sure to install the necessary packages (checkout the ```requirements.txt``` file).
 Change the input parameters in the ```config.py``` and run ```main.py``` in the module *analyzer*.

 Please note that the plots provided in the *analyzer* module are static (not interactive plots).
 These may be useful for reports and single sediment sample analyses.

 Sediment Analyst features a novel app for enabling interactive analyses.
 The app can be hosted locally if you run  ```web_application.py``` in the *app* module.
-Click in the link provided by your console (the link is similar to http://000.0.0.0:0000/).
-We provide a full video [tutorial](https://youtu.be/zXfN9-M12i0) on how you can correctly input where index information so that Sediment Analyst can parse your data files, in case you are not using our template as input file.
+Click on the link provided by your console (the link is similar to http://000.0.0.0:0000/).
+We provide a full video [tutorial](https://youtu.be/zXfN9-M12i0) on how you can correctly input where the index information is, so that Sediment Analyst can parse your data files, in case you are not using our template as input file.

 ### Use the app

 The app can be also accessed [here](https://sedimentanalyst.herokuapp.com), which runs with a [heroku](https://www.heroku.com/) server.
-Note that here there is a maximum limit of 500 MB for loading in the app.
-For inputing very large datasets (> 500 MB) we recommend to use the app locally.
+Note that here there is a maximum limit of 500 MB when loading in the app.
+For inputting very large datasets (> 500 MB) we recommend using the app locally.

 [![Image](assets/intro_w_image.jpg)](https://sedimentanalyst.herokuapp.com/)